dsrkafuu/hugo-theme-fuji/README.md

 If you want to generate your site, just run `hugo` or `hugo --minify`.

 ## 🆕 Update the theme

+You can watch (release only) this repo to receive update notifications.

 Inside the folder of your Hugo site run: